 Last week, House and Senate leaders agreed on a final legislative package aimed at addressing our country’s drug overdose epidemic.
-The bill has now passed in both the U.S. House of Representatives and the Senate, and is expected to be signed into law soon.
+The bill easily passed in both the U.S. House of Representatives and the Senate, and was signed into law by President Trump on October 24.

 The Shatterproof community has been closely involved in this process all year.
 On the ground in D.C., we’ve actively participated as panelists at briefings and roundtables on the crisis and met with key legislators and staff, sharing Shatterproof’s perspective and research.
 And all across the country, grassroots advocates like you have been making your voices heard loud and clear in support of evidence-based addiction policy.
 Together, you contacted your representatives about this legislation over 10,000 times!